Maanex/lumberer/readme.md

 # lumberer

-A leightweight remote log file manager with a web gui
+A leightweight remote log file manager with api